apify/apify-docs/sources/academy/tutorials/node_js/add_external_libraries_web_scraper.md

 ## Dealing with errors

 Some websites employ security measures that disallow loading external scripts within their pages.
-Luckily, those measures can be easily overridden with Web Scraper.
+Luckily, those measures can be overridden with Web Scraper.
 If you are encountering errors saying that your library cannot be loaded due to a security policy, select the Ignore CORS and CSP input option at the very bottom of Web Scraper input and the errors should go away.

 Happy scraping!